 It is important that you seek advice from the Local Planning Authority (LPA), normally your local council, at an early stage in order to determine the likelihood of obtaining planning permission for the development you are considering.
 The websites of the Department for Communities and Local Government provide comprehensive information.

-Whilst you should obtain your own professional advice it will often be helpful to discuss with us your approach to the LPA.
+While you should obtain your own professional advice, it will often be helpful to discuss with us your approach to the LPA.
 We employ qualified planners who maintain regular contact with LPAs and we may be able to provide some guidance.